 A promise for example content that uses the extension that is finally available within one meeting after the technology was added.
 If not fulfilled, the feature is expected to be removed and this will be documented as a note in the draft standard.

 A promise of a reference implementation to the reference software as well as the conformance software as documented in clause 4, that is finally available within two meetings after the technology was added.
 If not fulfilled, the feature is expected to be removed and this will be documented as a note in the draft standard.

+The reference software implementation should implement the functionality to use the properties defined in the carriage format.
+Implementations in the reference software should support the mechanism and deliver an expected behaviour.

+Note: In an agile manner, this may be achieved using a JSON file which provides all the necessary data which would be included in a sample in ISOBMFF container.
+The reference software takes the JSON files as input and apply the properties accordingly as per the processing model.
+Later, the reference software implementation may incorporate and integrate a proper demuxer for the carriage formats.

+To progress and integrate the support for carriage formats with the reference software, it is expected to bring supporting implementation in the carriage library.

 Hence, contributions addressing extensions to glTF under the framework in clause 3 should include the following: